writechoiceorg/aspect-docs/docs/aspect-workflows/How To/how-to-webapp.md

 audience: "JavaScript developer with basic knowledge of command-line tools."
 ---

-# Create a "Hello, World" web application
+# Build an example app

 This guide explains how to create a "Hello, World" web application.
 You'll use the **Aspect CLI**, **Bazel**, and `pnpm`.
 Follow these steps to set up a new project, configure its build process, and run a local web server.